 Meghan Nash Eaken

-Meghan Nash Eaken is the Director of the RelateStrong programs at the Boone Center for the Family, where she speaks and leads groups on healthy relationships for individuals, couples, and leaders.
+Meghan Nash Eaken is the former Director of the RelateStrong programs at the Boone Center for the Family, where she speaks and leads groups on healthy relationships for individuals, couples, and leaders.
 Co-author of the RelateStrong Leader's Guide, Meghan assists in training leaders within churches, Christian organizations, and academic institutions.
-In addition to her work at the Boone Center, Meghan is a Licensed Marriage and Family Therapist, working with adults and couples in her private practice in Santa Monica.
+Meghan is a Licensed Marriage and Family Therapist, working with adults and couples in her private practice in Santa Monica.
 As a speaker, trainer, and therapist, she extends compassion, offers insight, and provides skills that result in lasting change.